More about: 13 Best Tours and Day Trips in Prague

 3. Tour of Prague and the Jewish Quarter

-If you know you can't wait to see the city on a tour and you're going to start exploring Prague the moment you get there, this tour will show you parts you probably haven't seen before by focusing a little more on the Jewish Quarter.
+If you know you won't be able to wait for a tour to see the city and you're going to start exploring Prague as soon as you arrive, this tour will show you parts you probably haven't seen before, as it focuses a little more on the Jewish Quarter.

 Information